notkoen/HideViewmodel/README.md

 # Simple Hide Viewmodel
 **Compiled in SM 1.11.6869**

-Simple plugin for toggling weapon viewmodel visibility in CSGO (*untested for other games*) Simple plugin for toggling weapon viewmodel visibility in CSGO.
+Simple plugin for toggling weapon viewmodel visibility in CSGO.
 There is a convar for enabling and disabling the hide viewmodel commands.

 ## Credits: